CAPK Program and Service Updates COVID-19

 The CAPK Energy in-home weatherization program, in the interest of protecting our clients, will not operate at this time.

-VITA: CAPK’s Volunteer Income Tax Assistance program will continue to operate in order to provide no-cost assistance to clients during this unique tax season.
-Face-to-face appointments will not be held.
+VITA: CAPK’s Volunteer Income Tax Assistance program will continue to operate to provide no-cost assistance to clients during this unique tax season.

 2-1-1 Information and Referral System: CAPK’s 2-1-1 service is in full operation, linking the public with human services assistance from 1,500 agencies at all times of the day and night 365 days a year.
 Please call 2-1-1 or visit our website at www.211kerncounty.org and talk to our call center staff about your need today.